-4) What processes are employed to identify and respond to the risks of fraud more generally and specific risks of misstatement in the financial statements? approval by County Council.
-Leading up to his Report to County Council, there is significant consultation with Elected Members, Officers and the public to set priorities and cost the implications of any proposals.
-Elected Members, staff and the public have been kept fully abreast of the developments on the financial position of the Authority throughout the budget setting process, and established reporting systems are in place to ensure that budgets are monitored during the year.
-Decisions have had to be made in respect of prioritisation of services and the inclusion of substantial budget reductions in order to achieve a balanced budget with an acceptable Council Tax increase.
+3) Are management aware of any organisational pressure to meet revenue and capital budgets or other financial constraints?
+The global economy has been volatile and challenging over recent years which has impacted on the market value of the pension fund.
+Three year valuations are undertaken to ensure that the fund's value is scrutinised and any remedial timely action is undertaken.
+4) What processes are employed to identify and respond to the risks of fraud more generally and specific risks of misstatement in the financial statements?
 Undoubtedly one of the most effective methods of preventing or minimising fraud is through ensuring robust systems are in operation, which reduce the opportunity for individuals to defraud the Authority.
 The Authority has an Internal Audit team with responsibility for providing ongoing fraud detection and prevention service covers all areas with the exception of "Benefit Fraud", which is a specialist Unit in the Revenues Unit of the Financial Services Division dealing with all Benefit Fraud.
 Internal Audit aims to provide a pro-active approach to fraud and staff are mindful of the potential for fraud in relation to all systems under review.
 All Internal Audit staff have received Fraud awareness training.
-The Authority reacts swiftly where concerns are identified, and there are currently two separate investigations underway, the outcome of which have yet to be finalised.
 5) How has management communicated expectations of ethical governance and standards of conduct and behaviour to all relevant parties, and when?
-The Authority's Anti Fraud and Anti Corruption Strategy was approved by Audit Committee in September 2011 and is available on the Authority's Intranet The Authority has an established Code of Conduct for Members and Staff, and a whistleblowing policy.
+The Authority's Anti Fraud and Anti Corruption Strategy was approved by Audit Committee in

+30 th September 2011 and is available on the Authority's Intranet The Authority has an established Code of Conduct for Members and Staff, and a whistleblowing policy.
 All staff are required to make an annual declaration of personal interests and are reminded of the Officers code of Conduct.
 6) What arrangements are in place to report about fraud to those charged with governance?
 The Annual Report from the designated "Head of Audit" (Audit & Risk Manager) to Audit Committee provides an opportunity to summarise issues relating to fraud or to report any individual cases which have reached a conclusion.
 Any significant case of fraud concluding during the year could form a separate Agenda Item to appraise the Committee of the facts of the individual case and advise of the control measures either already put in place or to be put in place to minimise the risk of any recurrence.
-En equiries of those charged with governance 1) How do those charged with governance, in its role as those charged with governance, exercise oversight of management's processes for identifying and responding to the risks of fraud within the Council and the internal control that management has established to mitigate those risks?
-Approval of the Anti Fraud and Anti Corruption Strategy 2011-2015 approved by Audit Committee in 30 th September 2011 The Strategy sets out the Framework for detecting and dealing with fraud matters within the Council.
-Regular Audit Plan updates to Audit Committee, and reports on control issue identified during audits.
-2) Have those charged with governance knowledge of any actual, suspected or alleged fraud since 1 April 2014?
-Audit Committee is a public meeting so individual cases of "suspected fraud" cannot be discussed in such a forum.
-The Chair and Vice Chair of Audit Committee are provided with greater detail and day to day access to the Internal Audit Management Team.
-Details of suspected fraud would be shared "informally" with the Chair and Vice Chair i.e. outside of the Formal Committee Meeting.
-No instances of "Non Benefit Fraud" under investigation during 2014/15.
-Instances relating to 2015/16 and subsequent years will be discussed with the Chair and Vice Chair.
-The Head of Audit, Risk and Procurement will look to include a section in future Annual Reports to the Audit Committee.
+Enquiries of those charged with governance 1) How do those charged with governance, exercise oversight of management's processes for identifying and responding to the risks of fraud within the Pension Fund and the internal control that management has established to mitigate those risks?
+Approval of the Anti Fraud and Anti Corruption Strategy 2011-2015 approved by Audit Committee in 30 th September 2011.
+The Strategy sets out the Framework for detecting and dealing with fraud matters within the